 Information of anti-doping work, grants for social inclusion in sports, grants for measures concerning groups with special needs and outdoor recreation for children and adolescents.

-Several of Norway’s larger cities face special challenges related to recruiting children and young people to sports teams.
-Studies show that children and adolescents with an immigrant background, especially girls, are less likely to be a member of a sports club than their peers.
+Several of Norway’s biggest cities face heightened difficulties in recruiting children and young people to sports teams.
+Studies show that children and adolescents with an immigrant background, especially girls, are less likely to be a member of a sports club when compared to the population as a whole.
 This underlines the need for measures aimed specifically at this group.

 Grants for measures concerning groups with special needs